How To Choose a K-Series Map Sensor

 K-Tuned

-K-Tuned is the last brand that offers a plug-and-play factory option but is only available in 4 BAR and black.
+K-Tuned is the last brand that offers a plug-and-play factory option, but it is only available in 4 BAR and black.

 They again follow suit for pricing and are a solid option when choosing a MAP sensor if the rest of their electronic range is anything to go by.